tj/n/README.md

 As a result, both `n` itself and all Node.js versions it manages are hosted inside a single, optionally configurable directory, which you can later remove with the included `n-uninstall` script. `n-update` updates `n` itself to the latest version.
 See the [n-install repo](https://github.com/mklement0/n-install) for more details.

-### Multiple Copies of Node.js
+### Replacing a previous node install

 Changing from a previous Node.js installed to a different location may involve a few extra steps.
 See docs for [changing node location]((./docs/changing-node-location.md)) for a walk-through example of switching from using Homebrew to using `n` to manage Node.js.

 You have a problem with multiple versions if after installing node you see the "installed" and "active" locations are different:
 ```console